tonethar/IGME-330-Spring-2020/projects/project-1.md

 <a id="user-experience"/>

 ## V. User Experience
+- Usability:
+  - the purpose of the app and how to use it should be obvious
 - Text Content:
   - title the app - in a &lt;title> element (this helps with bookmarking and search engines)
   - title the app - in an &lt;h1></h1> element, probably using an embedded font